yaegassy/coc-intelephense/README.md

 ## Enabling the PREMIUM feature

-Prepare a `license.txt` file containing the license key and place it in a designated location.
+Prepare a `licence.txt` file containing the licence key and place it in a designated location.

 ```sh
 $ node -e "console.log(os.homedir() + '/intelephense/licence.txt')"